 The route of the flight was London, England to Lyon, France; Rome, Italy; Cairo, Egypt; Damascus, French Mandate of Syria; Basra, Kingdom of Iraq; Karachi, Delhi, and Calcutta, British India; Akyab, and Rangoon, Burma; Singora, Siam; Singapore, Straits Settlements; Batavia and Surabaya, Dutch East Indies; arriving at Darwin at 4:10 p.m. local time, 10 December 1919 (0140, 11 December, GMT).

-The Vimy was powered by two water-cooled, normally-aspirated, 1,240.536-cubic-inch-displacement (20.329 liter) Rolls-Royce Eagle VIII single overhead cam (SOHC) 60° V-12 engines, rated at 350 horsepower at 1,800 r.p.m., each, turning four-bladed, fixed-pitch, wooden propellers through a 0.60:1 gear reduction.
-The engine could be operated at 2,000 r.p.m. for five minutes.
-It used four Rolls-Royce/Claudel Hobson carburetors and four Watford magnetos.
+The Vimy was powered by two water-cooled, normally-aspirated, 1,240.5-cubic-inch-displacement (20.3 liter) Rolls-Royce Eagle VIII single overhead cam 60° V-12 engines with two valves per cylinder and a compression ratio of 4.9:1.
+These engines were rated at 350 horsepower at 1,800 r.p.m., and 360 horsepower at 2,035 r.p.m. (five minute limit).
+They turned four-bladed, fixed-pitch, wooden propellers through a 1.60:1 gear reduction.
+The Eagle VIII used four Rolls-Royce/Claudel Hobson carburetors and four Watford magnetos with two spark plugs per cylinder.
 Fuel consumption at normal power at Sea Level was 23 gallons (87 liters) per hour.
 The engine weighed 847 pounds (384 kilograms).

-The Vimy had a maximum speed of 100 miles per hour (161 kilometers per hour), and in standard configuration, a range of 900 miles (1,448 kilometers).
-The service ceiling was 7,000 feet (2,134 meters).
+The Vimy had a maximum speed of 98 miles per hour (158 kilometers per hour) at 5,000 feet (1,524 meters).
+In standard configuration, the bomber had a range of 835 miles (1,344 kilometers).
+Its service ceiling was 10,500 feet (3,200 meters).
 This is the same type airplane flown across the North Atlantic ocean by Alcock and Brown six months earlier.